How to use these EPA 608 study guides

 Read the full Type I study guide to understand recovery procedures and system requirements.

 Type I recovery thresholds.
-When the compressor is running, recover 90% of the refrigerant.
-When the compressor is off, recover 80%.
+When the compressor is running, recover 90 percent of the refrigerant.
+When the compressor is off, recover 80 percent.
 These are the two most tested numbers in Type I.

 Disposable cylinder prohibition.
 You cannot transfer refrigerant from a Type I system into a disposable cylinder.
 Only approved recovery cylinders or the appliance itself can hold recovered Type I refrigerant.

 Type II leak rate tiers.
 Equipment falls into three categories.
-Comfort cooling systems (residential AC, heat pumps): 10% leak rate.
-Commercial refrigeration: 20% leak rate.
-Industrial/process: 35% leak rate.
+Comfort cooling systems (residential AC, heat pumps): 10 percent leak rate.
+Commercial refrigeration: 20 percent leak rate.
+Industrial process: 35 percent leak rate.
 If a system exceeds its tier threshold, you must repair it before using it again.

 Vacuum recovery standards.
 For systems under 200 pounds of refrigerant, recover to 10 inches of mercury below atmospheric pressure.
 For systems 200 pounds and over, recover to 15 inches Hg.
 These are tested frequently and often appear as distractor questions.

 Recovery vacuum standard.
-Post-1993 equipment requires recovery to 25 mm Hg absolute pressure.
+Equipment manufactured after November 15, 1993 requires recovery to 25 mm Hg absolute pressure.
 This is the deepest vacuum requirement across all four sections.

 Air enters the system during a leak.
 This is the counterintuitive part.
-High-pressure systems (Type II) lose refrigerant when they leak.
-Low-pressure systems operate below atmospheric pressure, so leaks bring air and moisture in.
-That's why purge units exist: to remove non-condensable gases before running the system again.
+High pressure systems (Type II) lose refrigerant when they leak.
+Low pressure systems operate below atmospheric pressure, so leaks bring air and moisture in.
+That is why purge units exist: to remove non condensable gases before running the system again.

 Read the full Universal study guide for integrated content covering all four sections.